facebookresearch/habitat-challenge/README.md

 Note: Your agent will be evaluated on 1000-2000 episodes and will have a total available time of 24 hours to finish.
 Your submissions will be evaluated on AWS EC2 p2.xlarge instance which has a Tesla K80 GPU (12 GB Memory), 4 CPU cores, and 61 GB RAM.
 If you need more time/resources for evaluation of your submission please get in touch.
 If you face any issues or have questions you can ask them by opening an issue on this repository.

-### PointNav/ObjectNav DDPPO Baseline Starter Code
+### PointNav/ObjectNav Baselines and DD-PPO Training Starter Code
-We have added a config in `configs/ddppo_pointnav.yaml | configs/ddppo_objectnav.yaml` that includes a baseline using DDPPO from Habitat-API.
+We have added a config in `configs/ddppo_pointnav.yaml | configs/ddppo_objectnav.yaml` that includes a baseline using DD-PPO from Habitat-API.

 1. Install the [Habitat-Sim](https://github.com/facebookresearch/habitat-sim/) and [Habitat-API](https://github.com/facebookresearch/habitat-api/) packages.
 Also ensure that habitat-baselines is installed when installing Habitat-API by installing it with ```python setup.py develop --all```